devpi/devpi/doc/web.rst

     aiming for a more refined deployment aiming at minimizing risks.
     It's fine to uninstall devpi-web later in the lifetime of a devpi-server.

+    It is possible to use devpi-web if you run an import though.
+So if you already used devpi-server and want to start using devpi-web, you can do so by exporting your data and importing it in an installation that has devpi-web included.

 Usage and installation
 -------------------------------------------

 ``devpi-web`` needs to be installed alongside ``devpi-server`` before the server is started the first time because it needs to follow all server state changes from the beginning.
+You can export without devpi-web and import in a new installation with devpi-web though.

 You can install the web interface with::